amirlib/gca/README.md

 Extends from Graph.

-edgesForwardList - An linkedlist of flow edges forward.
+forwardEdgesList - An linkedlist of forward flow edges.
-edgesBackwardList - An linkedlist of flow edges backward.
+backwardEdgesList - An linkedlist of backward flow edges.
 FlowEdge extends from edge: Save also the capacity and the flow.
-FlowEdgeBackward extends from FlowEdge, only for classifying  as a backward edge.
+BackwardFlowEdge extends from FlowEdge, only for classifying  as a backward edge.
 You can print the edges.
-FlowEdgeForward extends from FlowEdge, only for classifying  as a forward edge.
+ForwardFlowEdge extends from FlowEdge, only for classifying  as a forward edge.
 You can print the edges.

 - `findEdgeInList(from, to, list)` - Return from a given list, an edge that has the same given nodes.